cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 The following steps describe a successful OAuth authentication flow.

-1. request a short term token: see section below "OAuth authorize endpoint".
+1. request a short term token: see section "OAuth authorize endpoint" below.
 2. swap short-term token for long-term token: see section below "AccessToken endpoint".
 3. long term token can now be used to authenticate against resources.
    Currently, CAS only offers the user's profile as a resource: See section [OAuth user profile](#oauth-user-profile).